cscareerhub/csch-web/README.md

 2. Install dependencies with `yarn install`.

+3. Create a `.env` to store environment variables needed for Airtable.
+If you need credentials, please ask the code owners.

-3. Run the development server with `yarn dev`.
+4. Run the development server with `yarn dev`.

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The page auto-updates as you edit any file.

-5. In development, create a branch with the following naming scheme.
+6. In development, create a branch with the following naming scheme.

 ```
 feature/<yourfeature>